Doris Wishman: Pornographic and later exploitation work

 Her work in the 1970s-'80s was all in the soft-core genre of exploitation, except that in the mid-1970s, Wishman directed two hardcore pornographic features entitled Satan Was a Lady (1975) and Come With Me, My Love (1976), both of which featured Annie Sprinkle.
 With the collapse of censorship law, demand for nudity in film rose, impacting Wishman's film direction.
 Hardcore was now available and explicit sex could be filmed; this, however, Wishman and many sexploitation directors considered distasteful.
 Wishman was not fond of working on pornographic films and later in her life denied having directed them.
 In 1968, she released The Hot Month in August and Passion Fever, two already completed Greek films, which Wishman bought and added minimal original material, such as voiceover.
 Additionally in 1978, she released a semidocumentary feature entitled Let Me Die a Woman, which she had originally begun shooting in 1971.
 The film featured interviews with several transgender individuals, one of whom was Deborah Hartin, and included dramatic reconstructions of scenes from their lives.
 It was one of the first films to focus on transsexualism and to star transsexuals.
 The events in the movie were depictions of real events, according to Dr. Leo Wollman, who was featured in the film.
 One such dramatization featured porn star Harry Reems before he became internationally renowned for his role in Deep Throat (1972).
 In light of the expanding slasher film craze that began with Halloween in 1978, Wishman's final feature was a horror film entitled A Night to Dismember.
 Begun in the late 1970s, it went through various manifestations and was finally completed in 1983.
 The film stars pornographic actress Samantha Fox.
 It was never theatrically released.
 In these later works, the films take a bloody and grotesque turn, and are sometimes referred to as her cinema of somatic portrayal, due to heavy themes of the body betraying itself.

 Later life and final films

 After the failure of A Night to Dismember, Wishman moved to Coral Gables, Florida, in the mid-1980s, where she found work in an adult-novelty store.
 Interest in her work began to slowly increase due to the home video release of many of her films through Something Weird Video.
 A cult following started to form and Wishman was honored at the New York Underground Film Festival in 1998 and appeared twice on Late Night with Conan O'Brien, one of which she was interviewed with Roger Ebert.
-When she returned in 2001 she started work on two projects.
-One was a sex comedy called Dildo Heaven, released in 2002.
-The other was Each Time I Kill which had cameos from John Waters, Linnea Quigley, and Fred Schneider, the singer of the B-52s.
+When she returned in 2001 she had three new projects.
+Wishman won Best Comeback Kid at New York Underground Film Festival for the drama film Satan Was a Lady starring Honey Lauren, unrelated to her 1975 pornographic film of the same name.
+The others included a sex comedy called Dildo Heaven, released in 2002 and Each Time I Kill, which had cameos from John Waters, Linnea Quigley, and Fred Schneider, the singer of the B-52s.